 The Department of Art and Education is home to international students with a deep interest in art and education.
 A number of these students have also obtained masters and doctoral degrees.

 Artistic anatomy, long an academic discipline, also serves as the generative force underlying the creation of new art.
-The Artistic Anatomy Course proceeds along a course of study motivated by this conviction.
+The Artistic Anatomy course proceeds along a path of study motivated by this conviction.

 II.
 Graduate School of Fine Arts, Aesthetics and Art History Department, Artistic Anatomy Master’s Program

-The Department of Aesthetics and Art History in the Faculty of Fine Arts, TOKYO GEIJUTSU DAIGAKU has been established with the underlying educational philosophy of “Nurturing individuals who can acquire traditionally cultivated creativity, cope with the modern period, and demonstrate outstanding originality.”
+The Department of Aesthetics and Art History has been established with the underlying educational philosophy of “Nurturing individuals who can acquire traditionally cultivated creativity, cope with the modern period, and demonstrate outstanding originality.”
 To realize the educational objective of “Nurturing individuals who can contribute to various fields of art by expanding their awareness of various artistic elements related to fields focusing on fine arts through theoretical analysis and interpretation and through the study of artistic anatomy,” The following department and thesis curriculum has been consequently implemented:

 1.In the Master’s Program, students enroll themselves in special lectures and seminars pertaining to their research area, as well as in other special lectures and seminars, and acquire advanced specialized knowledge and research skills.